Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 9. Building a Patient Base: Dental Marketing Strategies

-To get your new dental practice off the ground, you'll need a marketing strategy.
-At a minimum, you’ll need an engaging website, a well-thought-out social media presence, and a Facebook business page.
-Your website will increase brand recognition, attract new patients, and serve as a hub for your digital marketing.
+You'll need a marketing strategy to get your new dental practice off the ground.
+At a minimum, you’ll need a website and a well-thought-out social media presence.
+Your website will increase brand recognition, attract new patients, and serve as the centerpiece for your digital marketing.

 There are many different ways to create a website.
-You can go at it alone using a website builder platform such as WordPress, Squarespace, or Wix.
-Though this is an affordable option, it can be considerably time-consuming, especially if you’ve never set up a website before.
-Unless you have marketing and SEO experience, you also risk having a website that doesn't generate leads as well as it could.
+You can use a website builder platform such as Squarespace or Wix.
+Though this is an affordable option, it can be time-consuming, especially if you’ve never set up a website.
+Unless you have marketing and SEO experience, you risk having a website that doesn't generate leads as well as it could.

-The alternative is to seek the help of a web design or dental marketing company.
-There are many SEO and online marketing firms that include dental websites as a part of their services.
+The alternative is to seek the help of a web design or dental web marketing company to handle your website and your other marketing.

 By getting started early, you begin attracting attention before your dental practice is fully operational.
 Once you are up and running, you can increase your SEO investment and online marketing efforts.

-Nearly all new practices will want to consider paid digital advertising to bring in patients quickly.
+Nearly all new practices will want to consider paid digital advertising (typically Google Ads) to bring in patients quickly.
 PPC for dentists could be one of the most effective ways to attract new patients and build your practice.

 10. Navigating Legal Requirements: Applying for Permits and Licenses

 One of the final things you need to do when opening a new dental practice is to ensure you have all the necessary permits, licenses, etc., required to practice dentistry in your area.
-You will need:
+You’ll need:

-Executing the Starting a New Dental Practice Checklist
+Implementing the Opening a New Dental Practice Checklist

 These ten steps cover the most important decisions you’ll need to make when opening a dental practice.
-Note that you don’t need to complete all the steps in the order we’ve listed here.
+You don’t need to complete all the steps in the order we’ve listed here.
 For example, try to obtain financing earlier in the process so you have money to set up a website and build your brand.
+There may be other steps that you need to complete that we have not covered.

 Once you have plotted out and executed the above ten steps, you can complete your final pre-opening checklist, which includes some smaller details and many final pre-opening tasks.
 Keep reading to find a refined checklist with the smaller steps in between, including the final pre-opening tasks.